 For your convenience, we have express checkout.
 Here are some easy steps to remember:

-4. You or the nurse presents the discharge slip at the cashier’s office to settle your account.
+- You or the nurse present the discharge slip at the cashier’s office to settle your account.
 When this is completed, you are ready to go home.

-Whenever you can, please check out by 1:00 p.m.
-This will enable us to prepare the room for one of the many patients who are admitted each afternoon.
+Checking out by 1:00 p.m. will enable us to prepare the room for one of the many patients who are admitted each afternoon.